 During her time with the team, they won the national championship three times, and she played a central role in their success.

-Although she has since retired from hotel management, she continues to live in Nepal and remains actively engaged in community-based initiatives.
+Now retired from hotel management, she continues to live in Nepal and remains active in grassroots community work.